 Safeguarding and promoting the welfare of children goes beyond implementing basic child protection procedures.
-The aims of this policy are in accordance with both our Mission Statement and our Equality Policy and it is an integral part of all of our activities and functions.
+The aims of this policy are in accordance with both our Mission Statement and our Equal Opportunities Policy and it is an integral part of all of our activities and functions.

-Our governing body ensures they facilitate a whole school approach to safeguarding.
-This means involving everyone in the Federation is ensuring that safeguarding and child protection are at the forefront and underpin all relevant aspects of process and policy development.
-Ultimately, all systems, processes and policies operate with the best interests of the child at heart.
+Our governing bodies and proprietors should ensure they facilitate a whole school approach to safeguarding.
+This means involving everyone in the Federation are ensuring that safeguarding and child protection are at the forefront and underpin all relevant aspects of process and policy development.
+Ultimately, all systems, processes and policies should operate with the best interests of the child at heart.